-Start by watching this video guide which covers the requirements and explains the most common reasons why labels are disapproved:
+This video training covers the requirements and explains the most common reasons why labels are rejected:

 To ensure the best print quality you'll want to ensure your labels use vector graphics where possible (excluding any photographs).
 For this we would recommend using Adobe Illustrator.
 There is other various vector-based software on the market but Illustrator is what will be used to proof the files for print.